darkzodiac55/btc-tracker/README.md

 # crypto-tracker

-Lightweight, easy to read and mobile friendly realtime Crypto price tracker using Cryptonator api.
+Lightweight, easy to read and mobile friendly realtime (AJAX) Crypto price tracker using Cryptonator api.
+Updates price every 20 seconds and remembers your selection.